-The District's net pension liability was measured as of December 31, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial as of December 31, 2021.
+The District's net pension liability was measured as of December 31, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial as of December 31, 2022.

-Actuarial Assumptions - The total pension liability in the January 1, 2021 actuarial valuation were determined using the following actuarial assumptions:
+Actuarial Assumptions - The total pension liability in the January 1, 2022 actuarial valuation were determined using the following actuarial assumptions:

-Valuation Date January 1, 2021
+Valuation Date January 1, 2022

-Measurement Date December 31, 2021
+Measurement Date December 31, 2022

-Actuarial Cost Method Entry-Age Normal Cost Method
+Actuarial Cost Method Entry-Age Normal

+Cost Method

 Actuarial Assumptions:

-Discount Rate 4.00%
+Discount Rate 4.0 %

-Projected salary increase 3.00%
+Projected salary increase 3.0 %

-Investment Rate of Return 4.00%
+Investment Rate of Return 4.0 %

-Mortality rates for pre-retirement were based on the Pri-2012 Private Retirement Plans Mortality Tables Report, using the Employee Amount-Weighted Mortality with Generational Projection from 2012 Base Year, and using Scale MP-2021.
-Mortality rates for post-retirement (Annuity) were based on the Pri-2012 Private Retirement Plans Mortality Tables Report, using the Retiree/Contingent-Survivor Amount-Weighted Mortality with Generational Projection from 2012 Base Year, and using Scale MP-2020.
+Mortality rates for pre-retirement were based on the RP-2014 scale adjusted to 2006 Total Dataset Mortality Table projected to the valuation date with Scale MP-2021.
 Mortality rates for post-retirement (Lump-Sum) were based date of participation (DOP).
-DOP before July 1, 2009 based on the 1984 Uninsured Pensioner Mortality Table (UP) set back 4 years.
-DOP on or after July 1, 2009 based on the RP-2000 Table for Males set back 4 years.
+DOP before July 1, 2009 based on the 1984 Uninsured Pensioner Mortality Table (UP) set back four years.
+DOP on or after July 1, 2009 based on the RP-2000 Table for Males set back four years.